Craig-Benson/T8sGm9ZqL3xYp4RjWdN5/README.md

 <h2>Description</h2>
 This application has the following 2 responsibilities:
-1. Receive and persist metrics provided by sensors via a Post request
+1. Receive and persist metrics provided by sensors via a Post request</br>
 2. Retrieve and query the persisted metrics via Get requests

 <h3>To start the application</h3>